Building the evidence

 No Wasted Lives supports a portfolio of operational research to build the evidence around ways to improve the quality, coverage, and cost-effectiveness of programmes for acute malnutrition across the world.
 These include:

-Simplified protocols for the treatment of acute malnutrition
+Simplified protocols for the treatment of wasting

 Models for detection and treatment in the community